 Nissan X-Trail review - Reliability and safety

 Nissan Safety Shield gives the X-Trail an edge, while the car seems fairly reliable, too.

 The X-Trail is a model in its own right, but the platform, engines and technology have been used for a number of years across the Renault-Nissan Alliance.
-Reliability seems good as a result, and the X-Trail finished in a decent 65th place in our 2017 Driver Power survey, Nissan finished a credible 11th out of 30 manufacturers.
+Reliability seems good as a result, and while the X-Trail didn't feature in our annual Driver Power survey, Nissan finished a credible 11th out of 30 manufacturers.

 If we are being picky, a few bits of trim still feel a little cheap, but that's not always an indicator of durability, and so far most X-Trails seem to be holding up to family abuse well.
 Admittedly, the Skoda Kodiaq feels fresher, but the new materials and updated steering wheel that were introduced to the Nissan as part of the 2017 facelift do improve things.